JJoeDev/simpleConfig/README.md

 # simpleConfig

-simpleConfig is a C++ library written in C++17.
-The goal is to create a simple library that can manage a custom and simple config layout.
+simpleConfig aims to be a config parser that uses a custom format designed to be easy to learn and understand while also being easy to work with in code.

-Although this library is not directly in use, an example can be found on [my linux status bar project](https://github.com/jjoedev/mibar)
+sC uses zig to parse the config file